A Neural Entity Coreference Resolution Review: Entity Coreference Resolution evaluation metrics

 and

-In \citep{Luo:2005:CRP:1220575.1220579} four different similarity functions are considered:
+In \citep{Luo:2005:CRP:1220575.1220579}, four different similarity functions are considered:

-Out of the 4 different similarity functions only the functions in Eqs. \{\ref{eq:ceaf-phi3} and \ref{eq:ceaf-phi4}\} are used and are considered the two variations of CEAF metric as CEAF$_m$ for mention-based CEAF and CEAF$_e$ for entity-based CEAF respectively.\\
+Out of the 4 different similarity functions, only the functions described in Eqs. \{\ref{eq:ceaf-phi3} and \ref{eq:ceaf-phi4}\} are used and are considered the two variations of CEAF metric as CEAF$_m$ for mention-based CEAF and CEAF$_e$ for entity-based CEAF respectively.\\

-Apart from the three metrics described in detail, which are being used in parallel in all recent research, more metrics have been introduced through the years to solve issues that are not covered in these sections.
-This is because of the use of the CoNLL 2012 dataset and the CoNLL metric that was proposed along with the dataset \citep{Pradhan:2012:CST:2391181.2391183}, which is the unweighted average of the F1-scores of the MUC, B-Cubed and CEAF metrics.
+Apart from the three metrics described in detail, which are being used in parallel in all recent research, more metrics have been introduced through the years to solve issues with these metrics, that are not covered in as much detail in this section.
+This is because of the consistent use of the CoNLL 2012 dataset and the CoNLL metric, by all researchers, that was proposed along the dataset \citep{Pradhan:2012:CST:2391181.2391183}, which is the unweighted average of the F1-scores of the MUC, B-Cubed and CEAF metrics.
 Another argument for the constant use of the CoNLL metric is the replicability and comparabilty of the results between works and the ability to define the state-of-the-art.
-Detailed studies, highlighting the advantages and disadvantages of these metrics have been conducted \citep{W10-4305,Pradhan2014MetricsPartitions,N15-3002}.
+Moreover, detailed studies, highlighting the advantages and disadvantages of these metrics have been conducted \citep{W10-4305,Pradhan2014MetricsPartitions,N15-3002}.

-Other metrics for Coreference Resolution include B-cubed extensions by \cite{Stoya:P09-1074} to handle twinless mentions and the ACE evaluation scoring \citep{ACE:L04-1011} which was introduced to accommodate the ACE conference.
-In the recent years the BLANC metric \citep{Recasens2011BLANCIT} which is a Rand-Index based metric was proposed, to solve the issue of high scoring in the MUC and B-Cubed scores from singletons.
+Other metrics for Coreference Resolution include the B-cubed extensions by \cite{Stoya:P09-1074} to handle twinless mentions, and the ACE evaluation scoring \citep{ACE:L04-1011}, which was introduced to accommodate the ACE conference.
+In the recent years, the BLANC metric \citep{Recasens2011BLANCIT} which is a Rand-Index based metric was proposed, to solve the issue of high scores deriving from singletons in the MUC and B-Cubed metrics.